 Quasi-contracts is the agreement imposed by the law, which outlines the obligation of one party towards another party in case the former possesses the property of the latter party, i.e., something is acquired by one party at the expense of another party.
-These are created by the court in order to avoid unjust enrichment of any party overpayment against good or service.
-Since these are created by the court, so neither party can disagree with the same and they are obliged to follow it.
+The court creates these to avoid unjust enrichment of any party overpayment against good or service.
+Since the court creates these, so neither party can disagree with the same, and they are obliged to follow it.

 Examples of Quasi-Contract

 - A person orders some perishable items online by providing his address and paid for the same.
 At the time of the delivery of the goods, the delivery man delivers it to the wrong address.
 The receiving party then, instead of denying the delivery, accepts the order and consumes the same.

 - The case went to the court and the court then ordered to issue a quasi-contract according to which the recipient has to pay back the cost of the item to the party who the person who paid for the item initially.
 So, in this case, the benefits of the goods have been enjoyed by the receiving party, so such a receiving party is bound to give compensation to the former party.

 The features are as follows:

 - Usually, the quasi-contracts provide the right to the money.

 - There is an absence of the contract or the mutual consent among the parties, and thus it is imposed by the law and is not the outcome of any agreement.

 - They are based on the concept of equity, good conscience, justice, and principles of natural justice.

 Requirements of Quasi-Contract

 There are certain types of the requirement that are required for a judge to fulfill for making a ruling for the quasi-contract, as discussed below: –

 - The plaintiff of the case must have provided service or tangible goods to the defendant, and the plaintiff had the impression that he would receive payment against such good or service.